 Mr. Gloege founded Californians for Green Nuclear Power in early 2014 to support Diablo Canyon and help educate citizens about the role of safe, clean and healthier nuclear power to replace fossil fuel and mitigate the world's most important problem - severe climate change.

-Spending his formative years in proximity to the University of Chicago, the birthplace of the Manhattan Project, Argonne National Laboratory, Fermi National Laboratory (FERMILAB) and other celebrated institutions made an impression on him early in life.
+Spending his formative years in proximity to the birthplace of the Manhattan Project, Argonne National Laboratory, Fermi National Laboratory (FERMILAB) and other celebrated institutions made an impression on him early in life.
 "Nuclear plants are like wallpaper in Illinois - they don't stand out.
-They don't smoke, they don't melt down, they just make clean electricity 24/7/365," he says.
+They don't smoke, they don't melt down, they just generate clean electricity 24/7/365," he says.
 "When I came to California to attend USC in 1975, I was amazed so many Californians were terrified of them.
-It was then I realized it was fear of something they didn't understand, with which they weren't familiar - and if I wanted to remain involved in environmental activism, changing that impression would be my focus."
+It was then I realized their fear was based on a lack of familiarity - and in terms of environmental activism, education would be my focus."

 Carl has also been an activist for electric transportation.
 In 2007 he converted a Ford Aspire to electric power, and aided Nissan Motors in testing and development of the Nissan Leaf EV.
 "Electric vehicles powered by nuclear electricity generate no carbon emissions at all.
 With the challenge of climate change before us, that should be our goal."